Usmanmd009/World-Suicide-Analysis/README.md

 - Rusian has the highest suicides rate followed by United state and Japan.

-- The age group of 35-54 has the highest suicide rate while the age group of 5-14.
+- The age group of 35-54 has the highest suicide rate while the age group of 5-14 has the least suicide rate.

-  ## Conclution And Recommendation
+## Conclusion And Recommendations

 ![](SUPPORT.jpeg)